klezVirus/klezVirus.github.io/RedTeaming/AV_Evasion/StackSpoofing/readme.md

 * It doesn't correctly<sup>1</sup> spoof the return address, which will point back to our injected module, which is an IOC as well.

 <sup>1</sup>_Explanation: By using a correct implementation of the "return address spoofing" technique,
-the return address should point a legitimate DLL module, not our injected shellcode._
+the return address should point a legitimate DLL module, not our injected module/code._

+// The problem with this PoC, is that Mariusz is fully aware of the drawbacks, but
+// instead of addressing them, he just disregarded the fix them as unnecessary:

+// > Why should we care about carefully faking our call stack when there are processes
+// > exhibiting traits that we can simply mimic?

+// Which is like saying "Why should we care about not executing code in RWX sections,
+// if there are programs using RWX sections for JIT?"
+Well, because it's an IOC, which is
+// exactly what we're trying to avoid by using "Advanced Evasion Techniques".
+-->

 After that PoC was released, [namazso][4] shared out a better approach [here][25], and later [here][26], and lot more research (including ours) has been done on this topic.
 Indeed, just in the past few months, other two notable PoC were released: